taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

 * [iOS app](https://apps.apple.com/us/app/bored-find-what-to-do/id1475656469)

 ### Future feature suggestions

 * Add API authentication.
 This will be useful if we decide to support POST, DELETE, UPDATE operations in the future.
+Currently the only action supported is GET.
+* Currently the only verb supported is GET.
+It makes sense to implement GET with no authentication required.
+I suggest that we also support other verbs such as PUT, POST, DELETE for autherized users.
 *
-*
-Currently the only action supported is GET.

 ### Known issues

-Error code is not standardized.

-### Suggestions for changes
+Currently, the application does not return standard HTTP response status codes such as 200 and 404.
+When a query returns no value, it just returns ""error": "No activity found with the specified parameters"".
+Ideally we want status code 200 for successful return and status code 404 for not found.

+### Other miscellaneous things to discuss

-The `accessibility` parameter probably should be changed to a easier and clearer word such as `difficulty`.
+The `accessibility` parameter can be vague and misleading.
+At first I thought it meant functionality that helps disable or impaired people.
+I suggest a more straightforward term such as `difficulty`.